 Of course, you don’t take a cruise to hangout in your stateroom all day but it sure is nice to have a large flat-screen TV with an extensive array of on-demand movies and other programming options.
 The entire library of hundreds of movies, as well as classic and contemporary television show episodes, are offered for free.
-The system also offers live details of the ship’s location, a webcam and a live feed from the ship’s television studio Princess Live!
+The system also offers live details of the ship’s location, a webcam, and a live feed from the ship’s television studio Princess Live!

 6. Princess Live!

 This is a unique concept: The ship has a live television studio that is set up and produced like a late-night and early-morning talk show.
 Guests can be a part of the studio audience or watch the featured programming throughout the day (from 8 am until midnight) in their stateroom.
 The Cruise Director is the host and does a nice job interviewing guests.
-When I turned it on he was interviewing the executive chef and VP of Operations, but I read their will be a variety of daily demonstrations and performers.
-The studio holds almost 300 guests and the space is designed to give passengers a more intimate opportunity to meet the ship’s entertainers, play games and enjoy refreshments in the dedicated café.
+When I turned it on he was interviewing the executive chef and VP of Operations, but I read there will be a variety of daily demonstrations and performers.
+The studio holds almost 300 guests and the space is designed to give passengers a more intimate opportunity to meet the ship’s entertainers, play games, and enjoy refreshments in the dedicated café.

 7. Largest outdoor movie screen at sea